-A warden, shared with the other riverside residences, is responsible for pastoral care for first year undergraduate students (freshers).
-He is supported by deputy wardens and senior residents.
+A warden, shared with the other riverside residences, is responsible for pastoral care for first-year undergraduate students (freshers).
+The warden is supported by deputy wardens and senior residents.
 There are five live-in senior residents at Favell House who are on call to help with any issues that arise whether personal, social or academic.

 Favell House wasn't my first or second choice, but I'm glad I got placed here now I've settled in.